 - Gel food coloring — Personally, I love using Wilton’s food coloring to get really vivid colors when baking.
 These sets also last a really long time, so they’re great to keep in your kitchen for any recipe you want to make.

-- Piping bags* — For this recipe, I used two piping bags to drizzle the red and blue icing on top to make the swirled pattern.
+- Disposable piping bags — For this recipe, I used two piping bags to drizzle the red and blue icing on top to make the swirled pattern.
 If you can’t pick some up, you can also try making a makeshift piping bag with a Ziploc bag.

 How to Make the Marbled Design